Friedrich Nietzsche: Independent philosopher (1879–1888)

 In 1887 Nietzsche wrote the polemic On the Genealogy of Morality.
-During the same year, he encountered the work of Fyodor Dostoyevsky, to whom he felt an immediate kinship.
+During the same year, he encountered the work of Fyodor Dostoevsky, to whom he felt an immediate kinship.
 He also exchanged letters with Hippolyte Taine and Georg Brandes.
 Brandes, who had started to teach the philosophy of Søren Kierkegaard in the 1870s, wrote to Nietzsche asking him to read Kierkegaard, to which Nietzsche replied that he would come to Copenhagen and read Kierkegaard with him.
 Before fulfilling this promise, Nietzsche slipped too far into illness.
 At the beginning of 1888, Brandes delivered in Copenhagen one of the first lectures on Nietzsche's philosophy.

 Although Nietzsche had previously announced at the end of On the Genealogy of Morality a new work with the title The Will to Power: Attempt at a Revaluation of All Values, he seems to have abandoned this idea and, instead, used some of the draft passages to compose Twilight of the Idols and The Antichrist in 1888.

 His health improved and he spent the summer in high spirits.
 In the autumn of 1888, his writings and letters began to reveal a higher estimation of his own status and "fate".
 He overestimated the increasing response to his writings, especially to the recent polemic, The Case of Wagner.
 On his 44th birthday, after completing Twilight of the Idols and The Antichrist, he decided to write the autobiography Ecce Homo.
 In its preface—which suggests Nietzsche was well aware of the interpretive difficulties his work would generate—he declares, "Hear me!
 For I am such and such a person.
 Above all, do not mistake me for someone else."
 In December, Nietzsche began a correspondence with August Strindberg and thought that, short of an international breakthrough, he would attempt to buy back his older writings from the publisher and have them translated into other European languages.
 Moreover, he planned the publication of the compilation Nietzsche contra Wagner and of the poems that made up his collection Dionysian-Dithyrambs.